Should Lacrosse Goalies Play Other Sports Too?

 Those are all good things.

 Perhaps you saw this graphic make the rounds on social media.
 Originally from Twitter (@ohiovarsity) it explains the number of football recruits who were multi sport athletes vs. those who specialized in football only.
-I first saw the graphic on Strength Coach Will’s blog on this same topic.

 A UCLA sports specialization study surveying 296 NCAA Division I male and female athletes, average age 19, found that 88 percent participated in an average of two to three sports as a children, and 70 percent did not specialize in one sport until after the age of 12.